-Homemade Lemon Pepper Seasoning is so easy to make, and you are going to love it!
-It's so good on chicken, seafood, veggies and more.
+Homemade lemon pepper seasoning is so easy to make, and has the most lovely flavor!
+It's wonderfully tasty on chicken, seafood, veggies and so much more.
+You'll never want store-bought again!

 Homemade Lemon Pepper Seasoning Recipe

 This recipe is so tasty and easy!
-I think you'll fall in love with it.
+I think you'll fall in love with it, just like we have:

-- It tastes great on seafood, chicken and veggies.
+- This flavor combination tastes great on seafood, chicken and veggies.
+I love having versatile seasoning in my spice cabinet.

 Ingredients